-- "security interest" has the same meaning as in the Personal Property Security Act; - "serial number" has the same meaning as in section 10 [collateral described by serial number] of the Personal Property Security Regulation made under the Personal Property Security Act. - (2) Not less than 30 days before disposing of an item of personal property referred to in section 24, the landlord must - (a) give notice of disposition to any person who - (i) has registered a financing statement in the Personal Property Registry using the name of the tenant or the serial number of the property, and - (ii) to the knowledge of the landlord, claims an interest in the property, - (b) publish the notice in a newspaper published in the area in which the residential property is situated. - (3) The notice referred to in subsection (2) must contain - (a) the name of the tenant, - (b) a description of the property to be sold, - (c) the address of the residential property, - (d) the name and address of the landlord, and - (e) a statement that the landlord will dispose of the property unless the person being notified takes possession of the property, establishes a right to possession of it or makes an application to the court to establish such a right within 30 days from the date the notice is served on that person. - (4) The notice referred to in subsection (2) must be given in accordance with section 72 [service of statements, notices and demands] of the Personal Property Security Act.
+- "financing statement" has the same meaning as in the Personal Property Security Act: - "serial number" has the same meaning as in section 10 [collateral described by serial number] of the Personal Property Security Regulation made under the Personal Property Security Act. - (2) Not less than 30 days before disposing of an item of personal property referred to in section 30.3 [abandonment of personal property], the landlord must - (a) give a notice of disposition to any person who - (i) has registered a financing statement in the personal property registry using the name of the tenant or the serial number of the property, or - (ii) to the knowledge of the landlord, claims an interest in the property, and - (b) publish the notice of disposition in a newspaper published in the area in which the residential property is situated. - (3) The notice of disposition referred to in subsection (2) must contain - (a) the name of the tenant, - (b) a description of the property to be sold, - (c) the address of the residential property, - (d) the name and address of the landlord, and - (e) a statement that the landlord will dispose of the property unless the person being notified takes possession of the property, establishes a right to possession of it or makes an application to the court to establish such a right within 30 days from the date the notice is served on that person. - (4) The notice of disposition referred to in subsection (2) must be given in accordance with section 72 [service of statements, notices and demands] of the Personal Property Security Act.